foreverstoboiii/FavBook/README.md

 ## 💻Author
-Made with minimalism and UX focus by foreverstoboiii
+Made with minimalism and UX focus by foreverstoboiii.